frederikheld/freds-songbook-2/docs/state-management.md

 * Depending on the app mode, the state is being kept in sync with

-    * the local storage in the free version
+    * the local storage in the free version (via 'vuex-persist')
     * Firestore in the paid version

     to persist state if the app is being closed.